stencillogic/Start-with-Rust-fast/README.md

 //!
 //! `my_crate` is a collection of utilities to make performing certain
 //! calculations more convenient.

+...
 ```

 ## Workspaces

-Project can be organized as workspace.
+Project can be organized as _workspace_.
 E.g.:

 ```
 <workspace_dir>